luckyshot/thermostat/README.md

 ## My setup

-I've got two Raspberry Pi: one I use it for watching TV (using LibreElec+Kodi) so it sits besides my TV and the other one is a file backup generator (using Syncthing) that can be placed anywhere.
+I've got two Raspberry Pi: one I use it for watching TV (using OSMC + Kodi) so it sits besides my TV in the living room and the other one is a file backup generator (using Syncthing) placed next to my thermostat.

 Raspberry 1 will detect indoor temperature and presence, and Raspberry 2 will detect outdoors temperature and activate the Thermostat On/Off through the relay.